 Most of the trade-offs PMs make are reasonably straightforward if the organization's strategy is well understood and trade-offs are discussed during the planning, budgeting, and scheduling phases of the project.
-Usually they involve trading time and cost, but if we cannot alter either the schedule or the budget, the specifications of the project may be altered or additional risk accepted.
+Usually they involve trading time and cost, but if we cannot alter either the schedule or the budget, the scope of the project may be altered or additional risk accepted.
 Frills on the finished product may be foregone, capabilities not badly needed may be compromised.
 From the early stages of the project, it is the PM's duty to know which elements of project performance are sacrosanct.

 One final comment on this subject: Projects must have some flexibility.
 Again, this is because we do not live in a deterministic world.
 Occasionally, a senior manager (who does not have to manage the project) presents the PM with a document precisely listing a set of deliverables, a fixed budget, and a firm schedule.
 This is failure in the making for the PM.
 Unless the budget is overly generous, the schedule overlong, and the deliverables easily accomplished, the system is, as mathematicians say, "overdetermined."
-If Mother Nature so much as burps, the project will fail to meet its rigid parameters.
+If Mother Nature so much as hiccups, the project will fail to meet its rigid parameters.
 A PM cannot be successful without flexibility to manage the trade-offs.

-Projects have four interrelated objectives: to (1) meet the budget, (2) finish on schedule, (3) generate deliverables that satisfy the client, and (4) to minimize risks.
+The two primary roles of the project manager are to manage trade-offs among three interrelated objectives and to manage risks.
+The three interrelated objectives are: to (1) meet the budget, (2) finish on schedule, and (3) generate deliverables that satisfy the client.
 Because we live in an uncertain world, as work on the project proceeds, unexpected problems are bound to arise.
 These chance events will threaten the project's schedule or budget or scope.
 The PM must now decide how to trade off one project goal against another (e.g., to stay on schedule by assigning extra resources to the project may mean it will run over the predetermined budget).
 If the schedule, budget, and scope are rigidly predetermined, the project is probably doomed to failure unless the preset schedule and budget are overly generous or the difficulty in meeting the specifications has been seriously overestimated.